MontgomeryLab/tinyRNA/README.md

 #### 5'nt vs. Length Matrix

-After alignment, a size and 5' nt distribution table is created for each library.
+During counting, size and 5' nt distribution tables are created for each library.
 The distribution of lengths and 5' nt can be used to assess the overall quality of your libraries.
 This can also be used for analyzing small RNA distributions in non-model organisms without annotations.

+Two tables are produced:
+- **... mapped_nt_len_dist.csv**: full counts from all mapped sequences regardless of feature assignment
+- **... assigned_nt_len_dist.csv**: only the assigned counts for sequences receiving feature assignment

 ### Differential Expression Analysis
 DGE is performed using the `DESeq2` R package.
 It reports differential expression tables for your experiment design, and a table of normalized feature counts.
 If your control condition is indicated in your Samples Sheet then pairwise comparisons will be  made against the control.
 If a control condition is not indicated then all possible bidirectional pairwise comparisons are made.

 ### Plots
 Simple static plots are generated from the outputs of Counter and Deseq2.
 These plots are useful for assessing the quality of your experiment design and the quality of your libraries.
 The available plots are:
-- len_dist: A stacked barplot showing size & 5' nucleotide distribution.
+- len_dist: A stacked barplot showing size & 5' nucleotide distribution; one output for mapped reads and one for assigned reads.
-- class_charts: A pie and barchart showing proportions of counts per class.
+- class_charts: A pie, barchart, and table showing proportions of counts per class.
 - replicate_scatter: A scatter plot comparing replicates for all count files given.
 - sample_avg_scatter_by_dge: A scatter plot comparing all sample groups, with significantly different genes highlighted.
 - sample_avg_scatter_by_dge_class: A scatter plot comparing all sample groups, with classes and significantly different genes highlighted.
+- PCA plot: a standard PCA plot from variance stabilizing transformed feature counts (produced during the DGE step)

 ## Contributing